Home

 Students in the department benefit from our Washington, D.C., location, and its proximity to major research institutions and health centers like the National Institutes of Health, Pew Research Center and Children’s Hospital National Medical Center.

-Registration is open for the Columbian College of Arts and Sciences 2023 Open House!
-The online event includes program-specific information sessions and opportunities to engage with current graduate students, faculty and our admissions team.
+Registration is now open for GW's Columbian College of Arts and Sciences (CCAS) Graduate Programs Open House!
+The event features program-specific information sessions and opportunities to interact with current graduate students, faculty and our admissions team.
+The Psychological and Brain Sciences Department will host a virtual information session for our new MS in Applied Psychology program on Thursday, October 24 at 2 p.m.
+EDT.
+Attendees will receive an application fee waiver.

 What We Study